 FDA cleared minimally invasive peripheral nerve stimulator for chronic and acute pain

-“SPRINT brings the benefits of PNS to physicians seeking safe and effective alternatives to opioids in the treatment of chronic and acute pain,” said Peter Staats, an immediate past president of the American Society of Interventional Pain Physicians.
-“Unlike all other PNS systems, SPRINT does not require permanent implantation, which should reduce invasiveness, risk and cost.”
+“This system brings the benefits of PNS to physicians seeking safe and effective alternatives to opioids in the treatment of chronic and acute pain,” said Peter Staats, an immediate past president of the American Society of Interventional Pain Physicians.
+“Unlike all other PNS systems, It does not require permanent implantation, which should reduce invasiveness, risk and cost.”

-SPRINT is minimally invasive and completely reversible.
+It is minimally invasive and completely reversible.
 Physicians may use it earlier in a patient's treatment process in an effort to reduce or eliminate the need for opiates and to avoid costly alternatives in managing acute and chronic pain.
-SPRINT is an important step in providing a drug-free therapy and this wireless product is much needed in the armamentarium for effective pain control.
+It is an important step in providing a drug-free therapy and this wireless product is much needed in the armamentarium for effective pain control.